isananya/Xrayception/README.md

  COVID Detection using Xception on Lung X-rays.

 ### Running
- To run the Flask App, after cloning the repository:
+ To run the Flask App, after cloning the repository, inside Flask/:
 ```
 git install lfs
 git lfs pull
 ```
  to download the `xception_model.h5` file.\
- Run app.py to view the app locally at http://127.0.0.1:5000/
+ Run Flask/app.py to view the app locally at http://127.0.0.1:5000/

 ## Flask App (Webpage)
 Home Page